Everything’ may well

 hang and store things, mesh windows to keep out annoying insects,

-… and camp cooking is much less likely to be over a camp fire.
+… and campsite cooking is much less likely to be over a camp fire.
 Not

 only are there dangers of forest fires in many rustic locations, the